-Your teen may be old enough to drive a car or any motorized vehicle like an ATV or dirt bikes or operate farm machinery, lawnmowers, boats, or other moving vehicles.
+Your teen may be old enough to drive a car or any motorized vehicle like an ATV or dirt bike or operate farm machinery, lawnmowers, boats, or other moving vehicles.
 Young drivers are already at a higher risk of road accidents, as new drivers often lack experience behind the wheel.

 They should know that just like alcohol, cannabis in any form – including edibles – can seriously impair the ability to operate machinery or vehicles of any kind.